-Though she’d never really let Worf know it, she hadn’t been too happy on Qo’onos.
-She’d found herself constantly under the eye of Sirella, who had never really taken to her.
+She’d never really let Worf know that she hadn’t been too happy on Qo’onos.
+He might not have even realized how much she'd been constantly under the eye of Sirella, who had never really taken to her.
 In an effort to please her, she’d, well, she’d let the symbiont take over.
 Curzon knew how to keep Klingon matriarchs satisfied.
-He knew how to infuriate them too, but there she ignored the majority of temptations, though some of them had been very strong.
+He knew how to infuriate them too, but there Jadzia had ignored the majority of temptations, though some of them had been very strong.

 This was a dangerous thing, flirting with the symbiont in that manner, though she’d been doing it even before she met Worf.
 Marrying him had sealed her fate as walking that line for the rest of her life.

-Standing in the middle of their quarters on Starbase 502, she first realized how much she had missed Starfleet decor.
+Standing in the middle of their quarters on Starbase 502, she was also becoming aware of how much she had even missed Starfleet decor.
 She couldn’t believe she’d ever called it sterile.
 Suddenly the colors were warm and welcoming, and bright lights were the most underrated thing in the galaxy.

-Worf was off talking with Nerys, poor Nerys, who’d suffered so badly from that scandal, but hopefully now she’d get back into Starfleet and put the last few years behind her.
+Worf was off talking with Nerys.
+Poor Nerys had truly suffered in the years since the war, her universe wrecked by a scandal that probably wasn't even her fault.
+But hopefully now she’d get back into Starfleet, and put the last few years behind her.
 Turink was asleep in his bedroom, having worn himself out with excitement.
 It was amazing to think he hadn’t been off Qo’nos since he’d been less than a month old.
-She’d be spending many hours, now, teaching him properly about the Starfleet half of his heritage, and get him to stop being ashamed that he was only half-Klingon.
+Jadzia would teach him properly about the Starfleet half of his heritage, the was she hadn't been able to around Sirella, and get him to stop being ashamed that he was only half-Klingon.

-When she heard the door to their new quarters chime, she assumed it was Worf, and putting on her brightest smile, she sung out, “Come in,” and sashayed to the front of the quarters to greet him with a big kiss.
-But when the doors opened, instead of her husband, they admitted a figure she’d never thought she’d see again.
+When she heard the door to their new quarters chime, she assumed it was Worf.
+Putting on her brightest smile, she sung out, “Come in,” and sashayed to the front of the quarters to greet him with a big kiss.
+But when the doors opened, instead of her husband, they admitted a figure she’d still never thought she’d see again.

 “Odo?”
 It was the same unfeatured face and ears, the same blue eyes, the same clay-blonde hair.
 Though he no longer wore a Bajoran security uniform, having replaced it with a nondescript brownish jumpsuit.